Loretta Rush

-Loretta Hogan Rush (born May 11, 1958) is an American lawyer and judge who has served as an associate justice of the Indiana Supreme Court since 2012 and as Chief Justice since 2014.
+Loretta Hogan Rush (born May 11, 1958) is an American lawyer who has served as the chief justice of the Indiana Supreme Court since 2014.
+She has served concurrently as an associate justice since 2012.

 Early life and education

 Rush was born in 1958 in Scranton, Pennsylvania.
 She settled in Indiana in 1972.
-She earned her undergraduate degree from Purdue University and her Juris Doctor from the Indiana University Maurer School of Law in Bloomington, Indiana.
+She earned an undergraduate degree from Purdue University and a Juris Doctor from the Indiana University Maurer School of Law in Bloomington, Indiana.

 Career

 Rush spent 15 years in general practice as an associate and then partner at the Lafayette, Indiana firm of Dickson, Reiling, Teder and Withered.
 Her practice consisted of civil litigation, family law, business, personal injury, corporate, probate and workers compensation cases.
 Prior to her appointment to the Indiana Supreme Court, she was elected Tippecanoe Superior Court 3 judge and served for 14 years.
 As juvenile court judge in Tippecanoe County she assisted with the creation of the county's Court Appointed Special Advocate (CASA) program.
 She also implemented a certified juvenile drug treatment court, and initiated a twenty-four-hour assessment center for youth.